 Secondly, the teamwork has improved dramatically.
 As you might know, having one common goal that the team is trying to achieve improves the unison.
 No one gets a huge bonus.
 Everyone equally celebrates each big deal since everyone is getting their own share.

 Thirdly, the company has improved its customer service, because after the new performance reward system, customers were not left to someone they don’t know.
 Instead, the existing sales rep supported a new customer by answering their questions and up-selling.
 The salespeople didn’t leave the new customer behind the new people, because they know everyone in a team will share revenues equally.

-If you are thinking that coaching will not be as beneficial to you as it was for Groove, you should reconsider your decision again.
+If you think that coaching will not be as beneficial to you as it was for Groove, you should reconsider your decision.
 There are lots of companies who benefited from coaching activities.
-Although the benefits might not seem to be transparent and measurable, in the long rung, the right business coach will provide a lot of value for a startup and they will make different teams to actually work together.
+Although the benefits might not seem to be transparent and measurable, in the long run, the right business coach will provide much value for a startup, and they will make different teams actually to work together.

-There are a number of other techniques you can use in order to make teamwork effective for your business.
-Share how you encourage teamwork in the comments below.
+There are some other techniques you can use to make teamwork effective for your business.
+Share how you encourage collaboration in the comments below.